ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Deferred when asked for group name by [[tavni]]

 ### Augustus (Mike)
-- Delivered heroic killing blow with mace, accepting water vat collision
+- Delivered heroic killing blow on flickerfly with mace, accepting water vat collision
 - Participated in evidence gathering and political discussions
 - Engaged in hope preparation activity with Vaerenth
 - Identified huge temple and ancient relics in underground city